 Mixing an epoxy resin and hardener together starts a chemical reaction which produces heat.
 This is called an exothermic reaction.
 The surrounding or ambient temperature affects the mixture’s temperature and its rate of reaction and degree of cure.
 Warmer temperatures accelerate the reaction, while cooler temperatures retard the reaction and reduce the cross-linking activity of the epoxy molecules.

 Epoxy joints in various structures are subject to different types of load during their working life.
-Many of the joints in a boat for example may be subject to millions of small repeated (fatigue) loads.
+For example, many of the joints in a may be subject to millions of small, repeated (fatigue) loads.
 Others must resist slow stretching and deforming under steady loads (creep-rupture).

 One of the dangers in using epoxy in cold weather is that epoxy that has not cured completely will be more flexible.
 Testing clearly demonstrates that increased flexibility seriously reduces an adhesive’s ability to resist fatigue and creep-rupture.
-Information about fatigue, fatigue testing, and the how flexibility affects the fatigue life of epoxy, can be found in 000-545 Fatigue Aspects of Epoxy and Epoxy/wood Composite Materials, published by Gougeon Brothers Inc.
+Information about fatigue, fatigue testing, and the how flexibility affects the fatigue life of epoxy, can be found in Fatigue Aspects of Epoxy and Wood/Epoxy Composite Materials (pdf).

 Ambient temperature has a profound effect on the working or handling properties of uncured epoxy as well as its rate and degree of cure.
 A change in temperature will drastically change epoxy resin’s viscosity, or thickness.
 The viscosity of water varies little with temperature changes until it either boils or freezes.
 However, temperature’s effect on the viscosity of epoxy is much more obvious.
 As the temperature drops, epoxy becomes proportionally thicker, reducing its ability to flow out.
 This change has three important consequences when working with epoxies in cold conditions.